 The regatta promised top-class sailing, catering, and entertainment.
-Racing will start for the keelboats on Friday 20th April, followed by complimentary dinner, registration and a vokuntary skippers’ briefing.
+Racing will start for ORC Nationals on Friday 12 April (with optional racing for the Medium Distance Sailing Class), followed by complimentary dinner, registration and a voluntary skippers’ briefing.

-The dinghies, small catamarans and keelboats will all enjoy racing on Saturday 21st and Sunday 22nd April in Hout Bay’s beautiful waters.
-Saturday’s racing will be followed by wonderful social evening upstairs at Hout Bay Yacht Club, and a festive disco and party downstairs for all competitors and their guests.
+The dinghies, small catamarans and all keelboats will all enjoy racing on Saturday 13 and Sunday 14 April in Hout Bay’s beautiful waters.
+Saturday’s racing will be followed by wonderful social evening upstairs at Hout Bay Yacht Club.

 And here are some great reasons to enter:

-- Entry fees are an incredible R200 per keelboat, and R 125 per double-handed dinghy or small multihull and R75 per single-handed dinghy or small multihull – that is nothing!
+- Entry fees are an incredible R200 per keelboat and skipper and R 75 per additional crew member, and R 150 per double-handed dinghy or small multihull and R100 per single-handed dinghy or small multihull – that is nothing!

-- Complimentary dinner on Friday night for all competitirs and on Sunday at prizegiving
+- Complimentary dinner on Friday night for all competitors and on Sunday at prizegiving

-- Free beers and shooters after the John Coles Trophy race on Saturday
+- Free craft beers and shooters after the John Coles Trophy race on Saturday

-- One of the few offshore dinghy events in Cape Town in the 2018 sailing calendar
+- The only offshore dinghy events in Cape Town in the 2019 sailing calendar

 - Three/two days of the most picturesque racing in the bay and offshore in Hout Bay for keelboats, senior dinghies and small catamarans